Gunner Linden Horace Blow

 THE THIRD BATTLE OF YPRES, OFTEN REFERRED TO AS PASSCHENDAELE- JULY 31 AND NOVEMBER 10, 1917.

 The Third Battle of Ypres was one of the most brutal and costly battles of World War I, fought in appalling conditions of mud and relentless artillery fire.
-The Australian forces played a significant role, particularly in battles such as Menin Road, Polygon Wood, and Broodseinde
+The Australian forces played a significant role, particularly in battles such as Menin Road, Polygon Wood, and Broodseinde2

 LEAVE IN ENGLAND

-On 26th August 1917 Linden was given leave in England.
 He rejoined his unit in 9th September 1917, where he rejoined the Third Battle of Ypres

 WOUNDED IN ACTION- HOSPITALISATON & CONVALESENCE